AkiraKawabata/AkiraKawabata.github.io/index.md

 ## Education
 - 2021.4 - 2023.3 M.Eng., Nara Institute of Science and Technology (NAIST) (Watanabe Lab.)
 - 2016.4 - 2021.3 B.A., Hitotsubashi University

+## Honors
+- Young Researcher's Encouragement Award, the 29th Annual Meeting of the Association of Natural Language Processing, 2023.